'The WaterAid mission is such a crucial one': Corby firm raises more than £1,000 for charity with cycle challenge

 and live on Freeview channel 276

-Corby firm RS Components raised more than £1,000 for WaterAid after its five-strong cyclist team racked up more than 60 miles in the Anglian Water Cycle Ride 2023 off-road challenge.
+Corby firm, RS, raised more than £1,000 for WaterAid after its five-strong cyclist team racked up more than 60 miles in the Anglian Water Cycle Ride 2023 off-road challenge.

 The challenge spanned miles of tracks, starting and finishing at Rutland Water, taking in the reservoir loop including the peninsula and heading through trails in the surrounding countryside towards Market Harborough and back.